Virtual Occupational Therapy Services

 • The occupational therapist is providing education, in the form of an online workshop/ webinar, etc. to an audience in another province(s).
 The presenting therapist(s) must introduce themselves as an occupational therapist currently registered/licensed to practice in their own jurisdiction.

-• The client is located in a province other than British Columbia, Quebec, or Saskatchewan.
+• The client is located in a province other than British Columbia.

 For out-of-province occupational therapists providing virtual services to clients in Nova Scotia

-From British Columbia or Quebec: Occupational therapists must register to practice in Nova Scotia to provide virtual services to clients in Nova Scotia.
+From British Columbia: Occupational therapists must register to practice in Nova Scotia to provide virtual occupational therapy services to clients in Nova Scotia.
 This is a change effective December 12, 2023.

 It is the OT’s responsibility to advise any current clients in Nova Scotia about this change.
 Contact COTNS immediately to apply for registration to continue providing remote services in Nova Scotia.

-For all other OTs registered to practice in Canada: The position of COTNS is that virtual occupational therapy service delivery occurs in the province where the occupational therapist is registered, rather than where the client resides.
-It is expected that occupational therapists providing virtual services to clients in Nova Scotia follow the rules and regulations of the province where they are registered.
+For all other OTs registered to practice in Canada: It is expected that occupational therapists providing virtual services to clients in Nova Scotia follow the rules and regulations of the province where they are regulated.

 The occupational therapist must: